Valley physics in the two bands $\mathbf{k}\cdot\mathbf{p}$ model for SiGe heterostructures and spin qubits: Methodology

 The parameters of the two and four bands \kp models are the conduction band edge energy $E_c$, the valley wave number $k'_0$, the longitudinal and transverse effective masses $m_l^*$ and $m_t^*$, the deformation potentials $\Xi_d$, $\Xi_u$, $\Xi_s$, and the Dresselhaus parameter $\Delta_\mathrm{so}$.
 The masses and deformation potentials $\Xi_d$, $\Xi_u$ are well characterized in Si \cite{Niquet2009}, yet not in Ge (as the $Z$ valleys are never the ground-state); and $\Delta_\mathrm{so}$ is not accurately known.
 We have, therefore recomputed some parameters with the Vienna Ab initio Simulation Package (VASP) \cite{Kresse_1999} using the projector augmented-wave (PAW) method \cite{PAW_1994} and the hybrid HSE functional \cite{HSE_2006} that includes a fraction of exact exchange and provides reasonable band gaps.
 The parameters used for each material are thus given in Table \ref{tab:parameters}; they are compared with the values calculated with the TB model of Ref.~\cite{Niquet2009}, which will be used to benchmark the two bands \kp model.
 The parameters for arbitrary Si$_{1-x}$Ge$_x$ alloys are linearly interpolated between those of Si and Ge.

 According to table \ref{tab:parameters}, the strained conduction band offset between Si and a Si$_{0.7}$Ge$_{0.3}$ buffer is $\Delta E_c=166$\,meV in the two bands \kp model, in close agreement with the literature \cite{Schaffler97,Maiti1998}.
 It is $\Delta E_c=150$\,meV in the TB model \cite{Niquet2009}.
 The $Z$ valleys of pure Ge are significantly higher in energy in the TB than in the \kp model, but the dependence of the band offset on Ge concentration is also more non-linear, especially at high Ge concentrations.
-Note that the TB model severely overestimates the bulk Dresselhaus spin-orbit coupling constant $\Delta_\mathrm{so}$.
+Note that the TB model severely overestimates the bulk Dresselhaus spin-orbit coupling constant $\Delta_\mathrm{so}$ (our {\it ab initio} value for Si is comparable to Ref.~\cite{Li2011} and to all-electron calculations \footnote{The $\Delta_\mathrm{so}$'s were actually computed with the generalized gradients approximation (GGA).
+We have compared VASP with the all-electron {\it ab initio} code FLEUR \cite{fleurCode} in the local density approximation (LDA) and GGA.
+All values are in the $1.70-1.85$\,meV.nm range.}).